 Stop of souvenirs along the way or at the base of the Bridge in on the Brooklyn side.
 There's a photographer named Leo who has an art set-up at the base of the stairs that lead to DUMBO.
 If you miss the stairs to DUMBO, you'll end up in Downtown Brooklyn, not a catastrophe, but also not as pretty at DUMBO.

-Getting home: Take the A/C at High Street in Brooklyn.
+- Getting home: Take the A/C to High Street in Brooklyn.